 If you need help while you are at the polls, you must let the Chief Judge know that you are in need of assistance.
-You will be asked to provide a reason for the need.
 The Chief Judge will determine what type of assistance is needed and may ask you to point out the person you would like to help you.

 Who Can Provide Assistance